seesharper/LightInject/readme.md

 var foo = container.GetInstance<IFoo>();
 ```

-The first argument to the *RegisterFallback* method makes it possible to possible to decide if the service can be "late-resolved".
+The first argument to the *RegisterFallback* method makes it possible to decide if the service can be "late-resolved".
 The second argument is a *ServiceRequest* instance that provides the requested service type and service name.

 ### IEnumerable&lt;T&gt; ###